robertodepool/data-analytics-power-bi-report707/README.md

     - Total Orders
     - Profit per Order (a new measure obtained by dividing Total Profit by Total Orders)
 2. On the filters pane on Description the Filter Type is put to Top N, in Show Items, select Top and put the number 10, in By Value Total Revenue is chosen
-### Task 5 - Adding a scatter graph of Quantity Sold vs Profit per Item
+### 5 - Adding a scatter graph of Quantity Sold vs Profit per Item
 1. The Profit per Item column was created in the Products table by subtracting the Sale Price by the Cost Price.
 The DAX formula is available in the .pbix file
 2. A Scatter chart visual is added with the following specifications:
     - Values: Products[Description]